tzcl/tzcl.me/src/content/posts/expression-problem.md

 title: Solving the Expression Problem in Go
 description: Solving the Expression Problem in Go
 pubDate: 2023-08-09
+updatedDate: 2023-08-16
 ---

 ## What is the Expression Problem?

-The expression problem is a classic problem in computer science.
+The Expression Problem is a classic problem in computer science.
 It dates back to a post by Philip Wadler on the [Java-Genericity mailing list](https://homepages.inf.ed.ac.uk/wadler/papers/expression/expression.txt) in the late 1990s.

 > The Expression Problem is a new name for an old problem.